freenas/freenas-docs/userguide/directoryservices.rst

 and the ability to add more parameters to :ref:`Kerberos Settings`.

 This section summarizes each of these services and the available configuration options within the %brand% |web-ui|.
+After successfully enabling a directory service, |alert-icon-info| appears in the top toolbar row.
+Click |alert-icon-info| to show the :guilabel:`Directory Services Monitor` menu.
+This menu shows the name and status of each directory service.

 .. _Active Directory: